LizMintOS/LizMintOS/README.md

 **Objective:** To infiltrate and dominate the digital realm with cutting-edge technology solutions.

-I'm a **2nd Year Student🎓 [@ Otago Polytechnic 🔵](www.op.ac.nz)** majoring in IT.
+I'm a **3rd Year Student🎓 [@ Otago Polytechnic 🔵](www.op.ac.nz)** majoring in IT.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with physical systems.
 I love building interesting and meaningful products that serve a great deal of purpose.

 ## Specializations
 - 🔭 I’m currently working as a programming and maths tutor [@ Otago Polytechnic 🔵](https://www.op.ac.nz/)
-- 👩‍💻 As of November 2024, I'm also a Software Engineer Intern [@ Education Perfect 🎓](https://www.educationperfect.com/)
+- 👩‍💻 Interned at [@ Education Perfect 🎓](https://www.educationperfect.com/) as a Software Engineer for team Lexicon

 I enjoy working on:
-  - 📊 Machine Learning
+  - 📊 AI Features
   - 🖼 Mobile App Development
   - 🤖 Robotics & Embedded Systems
 - 📝 Currently learning GraphQL and TypeScript